Map

 Searches across:

-- Google Places β included automatically when the "Always include Google Places" toggle is on; otherwise on demand by clicking the "Search Google Places forβ¦" link in the dropdown.
+- Google Places — included automatically when the "Always include Google Places" toggle is on; otherwise available on demand via the "Search Google Places for…" link in the dropdown.

 Three sub-features:

-- Places of Interest β Type a keyword ("churches", "schools") and press Enter to query Google Places in the current map view.
+- Places of Interest — type a keyword (e.g. "churches", "schools") and press Enter to query Google Places in the current map view.
 Results appear as a dismissible POI layer with yellow markers.

-- Regions & Points β Pick a dataset, optionally scope to a single property, type a keyword, press Enter.
-Each search becomes a pill at the bottom; click between pills to switch.
+- Regions & Points — pick a dataset, optionally scope to a single property, type a keyword, and press Enter.
+Each search becomes a pill at the bottom; click between pills to switch result sets.

-Each point layer with metadata properties exposes a filter funnel.
+Each point layer with metadata properties exposes a filter funnel icon.
 Click it to open the filter panel for that layer.

 A filter clause has three parts:

-equals/contains/starts with; numbers getgreater than/less than; dates getbefore/after; etc. - Value β Skipped entirely for value-less operators like
+equals/contains/starts with; numbers getgreater than/less than; dates getbefore/after; and so on. - Value — skipped for value-less operators like

 is blank.

 Click Add Filter to apply.
-Filter pills appear below β click a pill to toggle it on/off without deleting; click the X to delete.
+Filter pills appear below — click a pill to toggle it on/off without deleting, or click the X to remove it.

 If other layers share the same properties, an Apply these filters to other layers section lets you check boxes and apply the active filter set to those layers in one click.